-11,215 customers had opened term deposits by 31 December 2012 compared with 383 on 31 December 2011.
+11,215 clients had opened term deposits by 31 December 2012 compared with 383 on 31 December 2011.

-Managed funds amount to Euro 104 million with Euro 87 million from institutional customers and the rest from private customers.
+Managed funds amount to Euro 104 million with Euro 87 million from institutional clients and the rest from private clients.
+The decrease in managed funds should be considered to be a continuation of the conversion of the amounts repaid into term deposits.